What Is Cash Flow from Operating Activities?

 Examples of cash flow from operating activities

 Let’s look at how to use the cash flow from operating activities formula in the real world.
-Imagine Company A has a net income of $1,500,000 and a net change in working capital of $900,000.
-Furthermore, Company A’s depreciation, amortization, depletion, and other non-cash expenses total $400,000.
+Imagine Company A has a net income of £1,500,000 and a net change in working capital of £900,000.
+Furthermore, Company A’s depreciation, amortisation, depletion, and other non-cash expenses total £400,000.
 Using these figures, you can work out the total like so:

 Cash flow from operating activities format: direct and indirect